alimdesk/alimdesk/README.md

 This menu allows the user to set a background picture or video that continously displayed throughout the presentation.
 The user can pick between preset images or the user can choose their own images/videos from their computer.
 If selecting videos, the user has the option to have the video play while muted, with the mute button

 ## Screen
 This is where the presentation is played.
 It starts in fullscreen mode, but the user can press ESC to exit that mode.
-The user can click on the screen to skip to the next slide in the presentation
+The user can click on the right side of the screen to skip to the next slide in the presentation, and click on the left side to go back a slide.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).